krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 (Update: after the latest updates in the tutorial the system should be relative update-proof)

 ## Step 7: Fixes / Enhancements / Alternatives
-### Video - Out Fix for iMac7,1 smbios
+### HDMI Video-Out Fix for iMac7,1 or MBP13,3
 Open /System/Library/Extensions/AppleGraphicsControl.kext/Contents/PlugIns/AppleGraphicsDevicePolicy.kext/Contents/Info.plist
-Find the Borad-ID which used in your config.plist, default in this tutorial is "Mac-B809C3757DA9BB8D"
+Find the Borad-ID which used in your config.plist, default in this tutorial is "Mac-B809C3757DA9BB8D".
+Differs when using different smbios.
 Replace the attribute Config2 with none
 `sudo kextcache -system-prelinked-kernel && sudo kextcache -system-caches`
 reboot